 The Form component emits a number of component events.
-You'll need to provide event handler methods for some of these.
+You'll want to provide event handler methods for some of these.

-When rendering, the Form component emits two notifications: first, "prepareForRender", then "prepare".
-These allow the Form's container to setup any fields or properties that will be referenced in the form.
+When rendering, the Form component emits two events: first, "prepareForRender", then "prepare".
+These allow the Form's container to set up any fields or properties that will be referenced in the form.
 For example, this is a good place to create a temporary entity object to be rendered, or to load an entity from a database to be edited.

 When user submits the form on the client, a series of steps occur on the server.

-First, the Form emits a "prepareForSubmit" notification, then a "prepare" notification.
+First, the Form emits a "prepareForSubmit" event, then a "prepare" event.
 These allow the container to ensure that objects are set up and ready to receive information from the form submission.

 Next, all the fields inside the form are activated to pull values out of the incoming request, validate them and (if valid) store the changes.

 After the fields have done their processing, the Form emits a "validate" event.
-This is a chance to perform cross-form validation that can't be described declaratively.
+This is your chance to perform any cross-form validation that can't be described declaratively.

 Next, the Form determines if there have been any validation errors.
 If there have been, then the submission is considered a failure, and a "failure" event is emitted.
 If there have been no validation errors, then a "success" event is emitted.